ssvlabs/ssv-rewards/README.md

     ├── 📄 by-recipient.csv    # Total reward for each recipient for this month
     └── 📄 cumulative.json     # Cumulative reward for each owner until and including this month
 ```

+- `recipient` is the address that eventually receives the reward, which is either the owner address, or if the owner is a contract, then the deployer address of the contract.

 ### Merkleization